Hannah Palmer Flaunts Major Underboob In A Red Bikini

 “You’re body is bombbbb,” wrote a third, using the heart-eyes emoji.

 In addition to the new picture, Hannah had also uploaded a number of new Instagram stories.
-One included a shot where she modeled a pair of her new “favorite sweatpants” from Mark Weldon.
+One included a shot where she modeled a pair of her new “favorite sweatpants” from Mack Weldon.
 In one shot she was topless, using her hands to preserve her modesty.
-In another, she donned a tie-dyed sports bra.
+In another, she wore a tie-dyed sports bra.

 Other stories highlighted other social media celebs in support of their accounts.
 This is not the first time that Hannah has tried to support other women.
-For example, in the Maxim article, Hannah said that as someone who loves to get glammed up, she would won day love to help offer beauty services to women who have fallen on tough times.
+For example, in the Maxim article, Hannah said that as someone who loves to get glammed up, she would one day love to help offer beauty services to women who have fallen on tough times.

 “Seeing somebody feel beautiful and confident again when the world keeps knocking them down is just so empowering,” she said.